vivekgangdhar11/rating-app/README.md

 A full-stack web application that allows users to rate stores, store owners to manage their stores, and administrators to oversee the entire system.
 Built with React, Express, and MySQL.

+**This project was developed as part of a FullStack Intern Coding Challenge.
+I implemented the full assignment requirements including authentication, role-based access control, dashboards for Admin/Owner/User, rating system, and database integration.**

 ## Features

 - User registration and authentication